YeaSoft/netpoldo/README.md

       configuration files).
 As long as you keep your UIC environment, you will be able to create up to date versions of your customised NetPoldo.
    2. The derivative work approach: this requires additionally some knowledge about UIC.
-You will create a new UIC template based on the original NetPoldo templates.
-With this (redistributable) template you can automatically create and keep up to date new NetPoldo-like systems containing every customisation you want.
+You will create a new UIC recipe based on the original NetPoldo recipes.
+With this (redistributable) recipe you can automatically create and keep up to date new NetPoldo-like systems containing every customisation you want.